Bonnie Gordon, 2001–2002 Radcliffe Institute Fellow

 Nomi Dave, University of Virginia

-We propose to convene an interdisciplinary group of scholars, artists and practitioners who work in law, the arts, humanities, and social sciences to explore new methods and frameworks for understanding and developing creative collaborations and advocacy.
-At a moment when public confidence in legal systems has sharply deteriorated, the Sound Justice project will create new frameworks for hearing, seeing, articulating, and promoting justice claims.
-We resist romanticized ideas of art as utopian, and instead we will experiment with and pioneer new methods for creative collaboration between artists, activists, and scholars.
+What does “justice” mean to ordinary people around the world?
+How do they pursue it through and beyond formal legal mechanisms?
+What role can and do the arts play in articulating and advancing claims?
+We convene an interdisciplinary group of scholars, artists, and practitioners who work in law, the arts, humanities, and social sciences to explore new methods and frameworks for understanding and developing creative collaborations and advocacy.
+At a moment when public confidence in legal systems has sharply deteriorated, the concept of Sound Justice aims to create new frameworks for hearing, seeing, articulating, and promoting justice claims.